hsynercn/tutorials-all-paths/BookNotes/Procedural Generation in Game Design/Section_2/Chapter_8_Level_Design_III_Arhitecture_and_Destruction.md

 It would be boring if every structure found in game were a perfect rectangle.
 We can remove perimeter regions to get some variations.

 For dungeons embedded into islands, we can typically remove a random percentage of the regions along the perimeter of bounding box.
-We can use top-down region removal or we can use traversing and avoid adjacent visited regions if possible.
+We can use top-down region removal, or we can use traversing and avoid adjacent visited regions if possible.
 And then remove regions that weren't visited.
-Also we should remove the floating regions.
+Also, we should remove the floating regions.

 ### Step 4: Place Connections

 We will connect the generated zones.
-First we will start with a graph which contains all connections, we can use traversal to create doorss.
-Random treversal is one possibility.
+First we will start with a graph which contains all connections, we can use traversal to create doors.
+Random traversal is one possibility.

 Nodes can be: